pFransozi/pFransozi.github.io/_projects/nmap/nmap-scanning-ws.md

 **Trace method** requests an application-level loop-back of the request message, back to the client from the web server as the content of a 200 (OK) response.
 Trace allows the client to see what is being received at the other end of the request chain.

-Historically, it could be used to bypass httponly cookie flag on cookies, vulnerability known as Cross Site Tracing, and was used to disclosure sensitive information from http headers that were restricted from javascript and cookies.
-That kind of attack is no longer possible in modern web browsers.
+Historically, it could be used to bypass httponly cookie flag on cookies, vulnerability known as Cross Site Tracing, and was used to disclosure sensitive information from http headers that were restricted from javascript and cookies. **That kind of attack is no longer possible in modern web browsers**.

 Otherwise, it can lead to disclosure of sensitive information such as internal authentication headers appended by reverse proxies or web application firewalls in a way to bypass those such as [this example](https://www.blackhillsinfosec.com/three-minutes-with-the-http-trace-method/), using Burpsuite or ZAP.